mrthehavok/k8s-basic-webapp/backlog/tasks/task-3 - Add Kubernetes Calculator Deployment.md

 - 2025-07-31 11:57: Re-enabled the `aws-auth` ConfigMap in Terraform to fix the `Unauthorized` error during `kubectl apply`.
 Removed the temporary RBAC debugging step from the workflow.
 - 2025-07-31 12:00: Fixed Terraform `Unauthorized` error by configuring the Kubernetes provider to use `exec` authentication, allowing it to manage the `aws-auth` ConfigMap.
 - 2025-07-31 14:18: Fixed kubectl authentication error in CI/CD by ensuring the EKS token is retrieved before running kubectl commands.
+- 2025-07-31 14:26: Added extensive debugging to the CI/CD workflow to diagnose the root cause of `kubectl` authentication failures.

 ## Decisions Made